inspectit-docker/cmr/README.md

 ```

 ### Running a specific version of the CMR
 The image inspectit/cmr:latest always refers to the latest beta version of inspectIT.
-If you want the latest stable build, please use the image inspectit/cmr:stable.
-You can also use a numeric version, please see the available tags.
+If you want the stable build (currently 1.5.x) or a specific version, please use the corresponding version tag instead of latest.

 **Important:** The inspectIT agent version has to match _exactly_ the version of inspectIT CMR!
 A version check will be implemented in release 1.7